Normalizations of Eisenstein integrals for reductive symmetric spaces: Induced representations and densities

 Furthermore, this pairing is equivariant for the representations $\pi_{P, \xi, \mu}$ and $\pi_{P, \xi^\vee, -\mu}.$ Through it, we see that $C^{-\infty}(K: \xi)$ is naturally identified with the continuous linear dual of $C^\infty(K:\xi^\vee).$ Moreover, this identification realizes the representation $\pi_{P, \xi, \nu\mu}^{-\infty}$ as the contragredient of $\pi_{P, \xi^\vee, - \mu}^\infty.$ Accordingly, we obtain the $G$-equivariant topological linear isomorphism

 In the rest of this section we assume that $P \in \parabsA$ and that $(\xi, \cH_\xi)$ is a (not necessarily irreducible) unitary representation of $M$ in a finite dimensional Hilbert space $\cH_\xi.$

 One of the goals of this paper is to study $H$-invariant distribution vectors of principal series representations.
 A first step in the construction of these is the following.
-Recall that $H_{P}$ denotes the intersection $H\cap P$ and consider the corresponding homogeneous space $H_P\bs H.$ We denote the associated canonical projection by $\pi: H \to \HP\bs H.$ Given $x \in H$ we write $[x] = \pi(x).$ Furthermore, for $h \in H$ we use the following notation for the right multiplication map,
+We consider the homogeneous space $H_P\bs H,$ see (\ref{e: S cap H}) for notation, and denote the associated canonical projection by $\pi: H \to \HP\bs H.$ Given $x \in H$ we write $[x] = \pi(x).$ Furthermore, for $h \in H$ we use the following notation for the right multiplication map,

 We refer to the appendix, the text preceding (\ref{e: integral of density}), for the notion of a density on $\HP\bs H$ and the associated notion of the density bundle $\cD_{\HP\bs H}.$ The notion of the pull-back bundle $\pi^*\cD_{\HP\bs H} \to H$ is defined in the same appendix, in the text before (\ref{e: natural isomorphism density bundle for fibration}).